Andir16/awesome-hns/README.md

 ## Missing website?

-If your website is missing or you now of a website that is missing, please open an issue on this GitHub Repo with the tag "missing website" and we will be sure to add it to the list.
+If your website is missing or you know of a website that is missing, please open an issue on this GitHub Repo with the tag "missing website" and we will be sure to add it to the list.

 ## Tech Stack